mygunj18/Retail-Business-Management-System/README.md

 # Retail-Business-Management-System
-A Retail Busines System is a system designed to simplify the management of online retail store activities using PLSQL, SQL(Backend) and Java(Frontend)
+A Retail Busines System is a system designed to simplify the management of online retail store activities using PLSQL, SQL(Backend) and Java(User Friendly Interface)

 Functionalities of above system includes customer ordering any item and the way it will affect other factors such as Updation of Total items in warehouse, If quantity less than required quantity then order the items from supplier, supplier info, Purchase items history, invoice generation, Employees information, Discount information etc.